How to Add Hyper- and Anchor Links in Emails with Stripo

-How to add links to the contact information
+Adding links to the contact information

 But this is not the best idea to make them highlight our email address, copy it and then go to their email box and compose a message there.
 It will be much easier if you insert a link ” :mailto “.
 This feature enables your customers to start writing emails with just one click.

 How to add links to contact information with Stripo:

-- add a new stripe to your email;
+add a new structure to your email;

-- insert the “button” blocks into the new stripe;
+insert the “text” blocks into this structure;

-- insert a specific email address.
+insert a specific email address.

-Important: the :mailto link doesn’t work in Outlook.mail and on IOS, yet in Gmail, on Windows OS and on Android devices is opened correctly.
+The :mailto link doesn’t work in Outlook.mail and on IOS, yet in Gmail, on Windows OS and on Android devices is opened correctly.

 You don’t have to do this big amount of work every time when creating a new email.
 You just need to save the contact block/footer to your personal content library.
 And whenever you decide to make a new template again – you will only have to pull this block into your template.
 Done.